norse/norse/docs/source/hardware.rst

             log_p_y = torch.nn.functional.log_softmax(m, dim=1)
             return log_p_y

-We can now use this model in a ``main`` by initialising it with the correct device:
+We can now initialise the model and move it to the correct device:

 .. code:: python